from training.npr.org: https://training.npr.org/sources/sherrilyn-ifill/

 She is a regular political and election night commentator on both national and local television and radio programs.
 She has appeared on CNN, NBC Nightly News, ABC World News Tonight and C-SPAN, is a regular voice on local and national public radio and contributes to The Root.

 In 2020, Ifill was named one of Glamour’s Women of the Year.
 She was also named the 2020 Attorney of the Year by The American Lawyer, and was honored with a 2021 Spirit of Excellence Award by the American Bar Association.

-Areas of Expertise: Civil rights, voting rights, judicial diversity, judicial decision-making, policing reform
+Expertise: Civil rights, voting rights, judicial diversity, judicial decision-making, policing reform

 Location: Washington, D.C.

 Phone: (212) 965-2200